IceWreck/Flask-React-Boilerplate/README.md

 Like react's docs [recommend](https://reactjs.org/docs/create-a-new-react-app.html#creating-a-toolchain-from-scratch), we need a JavaScript package manager like yarn or npm and a bundler like webpack.

 This tutorial will use yarn, a safer, faster and slightly less messier alternative to npm.
-Yarn is just a frontend, it uses the npm registery under the hood.
+Yarn is just a frontend, it uses the npm registry under the hood.

 You can use npm if you like, the yarn commands mentioned here will have to be slightly changed but in the end it comes down to personal preference.